LLNL/Aluminum/README.md

   * Recv
   * SendRecv

+Note, at the moment, the `HostTransfer` backend does not support vector collectives.

 Full API documentation is coming soon...

 ## Tests and benchmarks

 The `test` directory contains tests for every operation Aluminum supports.
+The tests are only built when `-D ALUMINUM_ENABLE_TESTS=ON` is passed to CMake or a debug build is requested.

+The main interface to the tests is `text_ops.exe`, which supports any combination of operation, backend, datatype, and so on that Aluminum supports.
 For example, to test the `Alltoall` operation on the NCCL backend:
 ```
-mpirun -n 128 ./test_alltoall.exe NCCL
+mpirun -n 128 ./test_ops.exe --op alltoall --backend nccl
 ```
+Run it with `--help` for full details.

-The `benchmark` directory contains benchmarks for several operations, and can be run similarly.
+The `benchmark` directory contains benchmarks for all operations and can be run similarly using `benchmark_ops.exe`.
+The benchmarks are only built when `-D ALUMINUM_ENABLE_BENCHMARKS=ON` is passed to CMake.

+Note that building the benchmarks or tests can take a long time.

 ## Authors
 * [Nikoli Dryden](https://github.com/ndryden)